DELF and DALF: All About French Language Proficiency Examinations

 Planning to study in France in 2026?
 DELF B2 is compulsory for most French universities - and without it, your application won't go far.
 Here's everything Indian students need to know about DELF and DALF, from exam levels and fees to registration and preparation.

-France receives nearly 500,000 international students every year, and India is one of the fastest-growing sources of that number.
+France welcomes nearly 500,000 international students every year and India is one of the fastest-growing sources of that number.
 But before you apply to a French university, fill out your Campus France profile, or even shortlist programmes - there is one box you must tick: French language certification.
-For most Indian students, that means the DELF B2.
+Indian students aiming to study in France typically need a DELF B2 diploma for most undergraduate and postgraduate courses taught in French, ensuring independent proficiency.
+However, for specialised, highly competitive or master’s/PhD programs, a DALF C1 or C2 is required to prove advanced to near-native fluency in French language.

-For those targeting Grandes Écoles or competitive master's programmes, it means the DALF C1.
-These are not optional add-ons.
-They are official diplomas issued by the French Ministry of National Education and in most cases, they are a hard requirement for admission.
-This guide breaks down everything you need to know about DELF and DALF Exams to study in France in 2026 - what they are, which level you need, where to register in India, how much it costs, and how to prepare smartly
+These exams are not optional add-ons.
+They are official diplomas issued by the French Ministry of National Education and in most cases, they are necessary for admission.
+This guide breaks down everything you need to know about DELF and DALF Exams to study in France in 2026 - what they are, which level you need, where to register in India, how much it costs and how to prepare smartly.

 Table of contents